SamHulme1/the-dungeon-maze/README.md

 - My mentor for the amazing help and support
 - Other students on slack for their support
 - Code Institute for the helpful materials and support
-- W3C for their library of informations when I needed to a refresher on content I'd learnt about during the course
+- W3C for their library of informations when I needed a quick refresher on content I'd learnt about during the course